 Liposuction and body contouring: The safe removal of localized collections of excess body fat through small incisions.
 This is often used in conjunction with a tummy tuck to tighten the skin and muscles of the abdominal area and aid in body contouring.

 Body contouring (after weight loss): This procedure can help after rapid weight loss, which may result in unmanageable and sometimes unhealthy excess skin.
 Selective procedures will remove the excess skin and reveal the person who has worked diligently toward a healthier and trimmer body.

-Skin cancer excision and reconstruction: Skin cancer comes in several forms and is one of the most common cancers in the United States.
-These lesions include basal cell carcinoma, squamous cell carcinoma and melanoma.
+Skin cancer excision and reconstruction: Skin cancer comes in several forms and is one of the most common cancers in the U.S. These lesions include basal cell carcinoma, squamous cell carcinoma and melanoma.
 Consultation for complete removal of these lesions and for treatment will help determine the best reconstructive option following cancer treatment.